Swansea and Mumbles Railway: Electrification

+Electrification was authorised by the Oystermouth Railway or Tramroad and Mumbles Railway (Electrical Power) Order 1925 (SR&O 1925/550).
 The line was electrified in 1928 at 650 V DC using overhead transmission – giving it the distinction of having used three forms of regular locomotive power over the years (i.e. horse, steam and electricity).
 Trials began on 6 July 1928 and full electric services were introduced on 2 March 1929, using a fleet of eleven double-deck cars built by the Brush Electrical Engineering Co of Loughborough, in Leicestershire.
 These were the largest ever built for service in Britain and each could seat 106 passengers.
 Furthermore, they were frequently operated in pairs, giving a total seating capacity of 212 per train.

 Two further cars were added later, bringing the fleet strength up to thirteen.
 A four-wheeled petrol-mechanical locomotive was acquired from Hardy Railmotors of Slough, then in Buckinghamshire, to handle the residual goods traffic on the railway, but this proved to be underpowered and was replaced after a few years by a diesel-mechanical locomotive from John Fowler & Co, of Leeds.
 The Hardy locomotive was retained for a few years and used for shunting the cars in the depot, which was on the site of the former carriage sheds, adjacent to the Rutland Street terminus, and for inspection of the overhead line equipment, but it had been dismantled by 1954, when parts were used in the construction of a replica horse-drawn car to celebrate the line's 150th anniversary.